katereverie/JavaScript/curriculum/curriculum-projects/Platformer-Game/keyTakeaways.md

 This is how players' positions are updated in real time.
 ## `clearRect(x, y, width, height)` web API
 takes four arguments as shown above.
+You can call this method on a canvas object to update players' motion attributes.

 ## How to represent gravity in platformers?

 ## How to design a platformer in which the size of the elements in the game are *responsive* and *adapt* to different *screen sizes*?

+## How to manage players' movement?
+1. monitor when the left and right keys are pressed
+2. how to monitor keys?
+Create a keys object to track whether it is true that the left or the right key is pressed.